manassaloi/manassaloi.github.io/_posts/2020-03-29-retrospectives.markdown

   - People who don't want to add anything new, can write +1 under these sticky notes
   - Example.
 Under What went well, someone can add a sticky note highlighting the number of features shipped, or improvement in your north star.
 Then others can write +1 under the item
   - Add every item in the Retro doc
-  - Due to scarcity of time, discuss only the items which have a lot of votes
+  - Due to paucity of time, discuss only the items which have a lot of votes
   - Have action items for items under 'what did not go well'